1hue/GodotTexture3DVisualizer/README.md

 6. Ensure the "Model Size" shader parameter matches the box size.

+> [!TIP]
+> Note that the demo project is in Compatibility mode.
+Switch to Forward+ to avoid quirks.

 <br />

 ## Passing a texture to the shader uniform